Molecule-Serverless/molecule-artifact/README.md

 This artifact lays out the source code and experiment setup for the ACM ASPLOS 2022 conference paper:
 *"Serverless Computing on Heterogeneous Computers".*

+**Disclaimer**: It is not supposed to be used for production environment!

 ---
 **Updates (2021-12-13)** :